 Vegan tacos are the name of the game at this popular North Loop food truck which recently debuted a second trailer on the east side.
 Choose from all day breakfast tacos (made with soyrizo, tofu scramble and tempeh bacon) and signature tacos like the Vegan Del Rey (made with gluten-free breaded mock fish and slaw) and the Vegan Jalisco (filled with gluten-free chicken “faux-jitas” and veggies).

-With a location at the Domain NORHTSIDE and an upcoming spot in downtown, Flower Child is spreading its love of clean eating across Austin.
+With a location at the Domain NORHTSIDE and a new spot downtown, Flower Child is spreading its love of clean eating across Austin.
 Salads, bowls and healthy wraps dominate the menu, and while you can certainly add protein to your options—chicken, steak, sustainable salmon—the majority of dishes start off as vegan or vegetarian.
 Our favorites include the Forbidden Rice bowl made with black pearl, red japonica, snap pea, bok choy, broccoli and carrots, as well as the Thai Cashew Quinoa (zucchini, snap pea, celery, onion, shiitake mushroom, jalapeño, thai basil).